nvaccess/nvda/devDocs/technicalDesignOverview.md

 This can be done using global plugins.
 A global plugin is derived from the `globalPluginHandler.GlobalPlugin` base class.
 Similar to [global commands](#global-commands), they can bind scripts which can be executed everywhere.
+More specifically, global plugins receive events for all [NVDA objects](#nvda-objects) in the Operating System and can bind scripts which can be executed anywhere.
 They can also implement their own global [NVDA Objects](#nvda-objects).

 ### Tree Interceptors